clinstid/energydash/README.md

 Try it <a href="http://linstid.com/energydash">here</a>.

+See the enhancement tag in the Issues list for features I'm planning on adding when I have time.

 ## Background ##
 In the winter of 2012, we received an electric bill for over $700.
 Granted that was a pretty bad winter (and we heat a sunroom that has mostly glass walls with a small electric heater that's running all the time), but it showed me that I honestly had no real grasp of the amount of power we were using, so I started doing some research on power monitors.